 Performance Testing Low Latency HLS servers

-We are proud to announce the new release 8.0.0 (To be released in upcoming days as of 10 june 2021) of our UbikLoadPack Video Streaming plugin.
+We are proud to announce the new release 8.0.0 of our UbikLoadPack Video Streaming plugin.
 Thanks to this new version, performance testing Low Latency HLS servers with UbikLoadPack was never so easy.

 With this version, you can go even further and easily simulate your players for live sporting events, live shows, breaking news, online auctions, second screen experiences, video surveillance, setting, gambling,…